biglizards/SoF-Notes/content/Campaigns/Companions of Knutsdir.md

 more crew interviews:

 - beer belly protruding from a fine leather coat and ragged shorts.
 Big red nose hiccoughing, clearly drunk.
 Priskin.
 Deck swabbing, repairs, cooks mate.
 From Veglio (ruins of).
 Denied for being too drunk.
 - unkempt hair, beard with beads, misogynist.
-Calvis Mantis.
+Calvis Montis.
 Born at sea.
 At least 10 years experience, various ship types.
 Probably pirate.
 Gambling debt.
 - kind of unwashed furtive guy.
 Aki Gettles.
 Veteran of trade along the revic coast/yrric gulf.
 Usling.
 10 years experience with sailships.
 Fatima HATES him.
 Denied for asking for 15B.
 - middle aged woman, neatly kempt red hair cropped short.
 Air of contemplation.
 Reserved.
 Cari Gunbrena.
 From Luruna, Kremish.
 4 years sailing experience.
 Some experience in hospitality, smithing.
 Wants to see Marrodel.
 - middle aged guy, balding brown hair. slight but toned. wears a vest. bows with grace.
-Hodly Gala.
+Hodly Gala (nee Gelack).
+Kremish.
 Apprentice to merchant ship's captain but they made bad investments and lost all their money.
 Good navigator.
 Sad but trying to keep a positive front.
 Apparently good at ledgers.
 Trying to get himself in with Fatima for some kind of comedy scam.
 	- thinks his former captain should have given out better food sometimes for morale. did a trust fall with him and wasnt caught.
 - woman with a bob of grey hair. peg leg. ragged clothes.
 Velora Thypho.
 From a family of Varlish mariners.
 At least 10 years experience ("too many").
 Spent a few winters on the street, and is suffering for it.
 Nervous.
 Has experience instructing, but insists that she still has the strength to work herself.

-Fatima heads off for the trade meeting.
+Fatima heads off for the trade meeting in the home of a wealthy merchant within the royal quater, taking Aethild and Vitaly with her.
+Once inside, don lipesa (one of princess Amaranthine's handmaidens) approaches them with a message for Astrid stamped with the royal seal.
+The messanger asks that it's delivered to criola, and fatima reflexively agrees.
+There's something heavy and metalic inside the scroll case, and the messanger, as she leaves, insists that "this is for her eyes only".
+Fatima suspects it may be a bomb.

+Don Martolis hates Aethild, but is forced to let him into the negotiations anyway.
+He doesn't seem to care about the message Aethild is holding.
+The merchant is shrewd and intelligent, and gets along well with Fatima, finding many places where their interests align and deals can be made.

+After the meeting, Don Martolis asks Fatima on a walk to discuss something.
+He suggests that he'd be willing to return the previous crew of the Luca Lenna in exchange for a minor holding fee.
+This immediately strikes Fatima as weird, as slave trading is banned in Duruza.
+Fatima presses him on this, and he asserts that he (on behalf of the empress) wishes to build goodwill with the trade delegation.

+Fatima and Aethild discuss torturing and/or thralling the crew, since they assume that this is part of some kind of scheme, but ultimately chose not to take the deal.
+He passes on a message from Lavinia, requesting Astrid comes to speak with her.

+everyone spends a long time working around the letter maybe being a bomb, and it's eventually opened and it seems fine.
+Aethild fucks up and drops everything on the floor and it all scatters everywhere.
+Someone steps on the end of the letter and get a bootprint on it, Scipian dives to catch some fine rings before they fall through the floorboards, and Aethid gets a big gold amulet of imperial favour.

+Aethild does some dumb bullshit and gets arrested, gets taken to Lavinia because she's the only noble that he can think of.
+Lavinia, once they're alone, asks to speak in private but when aethild says he's gonna leave she admits that the party is going to be killed by [[Bjarni's Blood Brothers]] because her organisation ordered them to.
+Aethid throws some dust in her face and runs off.

+everyone gets mad and shouts at each other.
+Scipian is too angry to write this segment.

+Ranvig has a history with Bjarni, and wants him dead for the sake of peace.
+She agrees to supply [[Odbjorg]], a speaker from clan Veder she had been thinking of taking for herself.
+Odbjorg dislikes Astrid for using magic dishonourably.

+everyone agrees that after the battle Aethild will be tied to the mast and flogged, likely by the speaker, until they go insane.

+---

+Aethild's flogging didnt make him go insane.

+The crew report a ghost in the cargo hold.
+Party goes in and find the ghost - the gaunt, white, shambling remains of [[Meathead Ted]], in the last stages of shade rot.
+Astrid kills him with javelins, and the body is rolled into a tarp and thrown overboard by Sterla and Seingrim, who are then quarantined in a cabin.

+The party gathers in Aeithild's room, and find Hodly Gala listening at the door.
+He reveals, under duress, that he was forced to smuggle two people aboard by a dewis in exchange for 5s.
+He is locked in the cargo hold until he finds and kills the other stowaway.
+He fails to do this within the alloted time (approx 5 hours) and is hauled out over the side of the ship, hanged, and stoned to death by the sailors for bringing the plague.

+On the third day (M3) [[Bjarni's Blood Brothers]] are sighted, and it's noted that the oars seem to be rowing on their own.
+Odbjorg uses magic to speed up the boat, and we eventually lose sight of them.

+- astrid takes Sterla and Steingrim back down into the hold and shoots some rats with a crossbow. it is later revealed that the dewis, who is hiding in the cargo hold, was possessing them at the time.
+- she then rearranges all the food into a pile by the entrance, working into the night.
+Steingrim goes to bed, but Sterla interprets a "do what you want" kind of instruction as "work yourself to death" and then does that.
+After a few hours, Astrid notices that Sterla has collapsed and is coughing, which they both recognise.
+Sterla offers to kill herself, but astrid says to wait until morning.
+- In the morning, her body has been moved and her throat cut.
+She's possessed, much like Quintus (and the rats, which apparently took a while to prepare) and attacks astrid, biting her shoulder in the fight.
+She calls for help and Aethild and Aiba bash the body to death.
+Someone remembers that umbrum can prevent someone from leaving a body they have possessed, but no-one has any at the time.
+- astrid miscasts a spell during the fight causing [[Bjarni's Blood Brothers]] to appear ahead of the ships.
+Everyone prepares for combat, although it's still possible to avoid them (at the cost of a considerable detour which we may not have supplies for).